chrisconlin/Conlin_Latin102/translation 3.md

 abluit: 3rd person, singular, perfect, active, indicative of abluo "to wash off"

-"He cleaned the stall dung of the king Augeas in one day, Juppiter helping him for the most part; by letting in a river he washed away all of the dung."
+"He cleaned the stall dung of the king Augeas in one day, while Jupiter was his helper for the most part; by letting in a river he washed away all of the dung."

 taurum cum quo Pasiphae concubuit ex Creta insula Mycenis vivum adduxit.